-Online chat is a tool that sits on your website that enables customers to interact with you directly in real time by chatting to you.
+Online chat is a tool that sits on your website and enables customers to interact with you directly in real time.

 These days, you don’t have to use a live chat plugin; you can also use Facebook Messenger as an online chat tool on your website.
-Whilst it requires people to have a Messenger account to chat, it simplifies the management process for busy tourism operators as the chat request lands in your Messenger inbox, that you probably manage well already.
+Whilst it requires people to have a Facebook account, it simplifies the management process for busy tourism operators as the chat request lands in your Messenger inbox, which you probably manage well already.

 Increased customer satisfaction